-- Encourage the use and adoption of new technologies to facilitate transportation needs in the County where possible. - Create relationships with nearby communities to integrate innovative technologies that already be in use such as electric car charging stations.
+- Encourage the use and adoption of new technologies to facilitate transportation needs in the County where possible. - Create relationships with nearby communities to determine whether innovative technologies that they are using, such as electric car charging stations, have applications within Meade County.